software-students-spring2025/1-specification-exercise-awesome-team/README.md

 ## User Requirements
 1. As a drink lover, I want a platform with a variety of drink recipes so that I can learn and experiment with new cocktails.
-2. As a drink lover, I want a community forum to discuss techniques and share tips so that I can gain insights from fellow enthusiasts without expensive classes.
+2. As a drink lover, I want to discuss techniques and share tips so that I can gain insights from fellow enthusiasts without expensive classes.
 3. As a budget-conscious learner, I want affordable access to professional bartending techniques so that I can improve my skills without breaking the bank.
 4. As an aspiring home bartender, I want step-by-step tutorials so that I can confidently prepare drinks for my friends and family.
 5. As a curious mixologist, I want expert-curated content so that I can continuously refine and expand my craft.